seatable/seatable-api-php/doc/establish-the-connection.md

         3. create a base access token via invite link token

     Compare _b) Base authentication (base access token)_ in [**Authentication** (api.seatable.io)](https://api.seatable.io/#da9d1462-3945-41df-96c6-22cd63c97540).

+??? done "Legacy Information"

+    The pairing method `getBaseAppAccessToken()` is still available to obtain an base-access-token with the [_Base-App-API-Token Authentication_](#base-app-api-token-authentication) token, but it is recommended to use the now existing option instead: `base_app_api_token`.